-On our course, you’ll build a strong foundation in acupuncture’s theory and application, gaining extensive clinical experience at our training clinic, and learning about Chinese language and culture.
-Add to this a thorough understanding of Western biomedical sciences and research methodologies and you’ll leave with the skills and knowledge to be a reflective, professional practitioner.
+On our Acupuncture BSc course, you will develop a strong understanding of the theory and application of acupuncture, you will gain extensive clinical experience in our clinic, and you will learn about Chinese language and culture.
+Add to this a thorough understanding of Western biomedical sciences and research methodologies and you will graduate equipped with the skills and knowledge required to be a professional practitioner.

-Experienced lecturers from China will teach you about Chinese medicine, language and culture while UK-based practitioners help you develop the skills to practise as an acupuncturist in the West.
+Experienced lecturers from China will teach you about Chinese medicine, language and culture while UK-based practitioners will help you develop the skills required to practise as an acupuncturist in the West.

 Key Course Information

 |Mode:Part time||Duration:5 years||Start Date:September||Location:Southwark Campus, LSBU|

 - We’re proud that this course is accredited by the British Acupuncture Accreditation Board.

 - Happy students – LSBU is the No.1 London modern university in the UK for Satisfied overall with course in Health Professions (Guardian League Table 2018).

 - The course is run in partnership with the Confucius Institute for TCM, Heilongjiang University of Chinese Medicine and Harbin Normal University.

 - Our industry relevant course provides a strong foundation in the theory and application of acupuncture, as well as extensive clinical experience and a grounding in Chinese language and culture.

 - The Confucius Institute has fully equipped facilities with acupuncture needles for acupuncture, moxa for moxibustion and cups for cupping.